-- 5 instrumental measurements are available covering part of the Southern Hemisphere and centered in South America (Pavón-Carrasco and De Santis, 2016).
+5 instrumental measurements are available covering part of the Southern Hemisphere and centered in South America (Pavón-Carrasco and De Santis, 2016).
 This region of weak magnetic field has expanded over time and also moved west-ward (Cnossen and Matzka, 2016).
 The existence of the SAA is linked closely with the geomagnetic field distribution (Heynderickx, 1996).
-From the high atmosphere and close outer space, SAA is seen as a sort of geomagnetic hole where electric and neutral particles can flow from the Van Allen belts and from the magnetosphere into the atmosphere below (Santis and Qamili, 2010). - 10 In this region, the inner Van Allen radiation belt its nearest approach to the Earth's surface.
+From the high atmosphere and close outer space, SAA is seen as a sort of geomagnetic hole where electric and neutral particles can flow from the Van Allen belts and from the magnetosphere into the atmosphere below (Santis and Qamili, 2010).

+In this region, the inner Van Allen radiation belt its nearest approach to the Earth's surface.
 This result a number of energetic particles in the SAA region larger compare to other places.
 The energetic particles captured by the geomagnetic field can reach to lower altitudes forming a high-radiation region (Zou et al., 2015).

 The SAA plays a vital role for spacecraft orbiting in that region.
 Very few measurements have made in this region, in comparison to the other regions of the world (Federico et al., 2010).
-Therefore, this research aims to characterize the SAA region based on the geomagnetic data collected from several observatories outside and inside this region.
+This research aims to characterize the SAA region based on the geomagnetic data collected from several observatories outside and inside this region.

-This research focuses on characterizing the SAA by using power spectrum analysis method.
+The research focuses on characterizing the SAA by using power spectrum analysis method.
 This study was motivated by the nature of the SAA, in which the area over the SAA is described by an intense radiation near the Earth's surface because of the particularly weak local geomagnetic field.
 It appears as the preferred way-in for high-energy particles in the magnetosphere, alongside the polar regions.
 As for satellite and spacecraft orbiting through the SAA, it will be beneficial to have an update of the magnetic field strength as it can provide the regional magnetic intensity in that area.
+Therefore, a research carried out regarding SAA can be used as a reference in the satellite launch and increase knowledge in the field of geomagnetic field (Nasuddin et al., 2015).